 Above all, there is no \emph{a priori} quantitative metric to assess the approximations made in these spin-based RG transformations; the justification usually comes from an \emph{a posteriori} comparison with the accepted estimates of various critical exponents.
 Therefore, apart from an intuitive feeling that they could work, one might feel uneasy to trust them as precise numerical methods~\cite{Kadanoff:2000:book}.

 In this paper, we propose an RG transformation in real space for any three-dimensional (3D) classical statistical system on a lattice~\footnote{ With some modifications, it can also be applied to any (2+1)D quantum system. }.
 Our method is based on a tensor-network reformulation of the real space RG~\cite{Levin:Nave:2007,Evenbly:TNRalgo}, which has a natural metric for quantifying the RG approximation errors.
-Our main contribution is designing a workable 3D entanglement filtering scheme based on Refs.~\cite{Hauru:Delcamp:Mizera:2018,Evenbly:2018} to enhance the usual block-tensor transformation, with the lattice reflection symmetry imposed.
-This is essential for obtaining a critical fixed-point tensor and taming the growth of RG errors with the RG step in 3D.
+Our main contribution is designing a workable 3D entanglement filtering (EF) scheme based on Refs.~\cite{Hauru:Delcamp:Mizera:2018,Evenbly:2018} to enhance the usual block-tensor transformation.
+Lattice reflection symmetry is exploited to simplify the EF process.
+An EF process is essential for obtaining a critical fixed-point tensor and taming the growth of RG errors with the RG step in 3D.
+As a benchmark, we apply the proposed RG to the cubic-lattice Ising model.
 The estimated scaling dimensions of the spin and the energy density fields $x_{\sigma}, x_{\epsilon}$, compared with the conformal bootstrap estimates~\cite{Kos:Poland:Simmons:2016,Chang:Dommes:Erramilli:2024}, have relative errors $0.4\%$ and $0.1\%$ in the best case.